oldgreen/lua_auth_plugin/README.md

 An authentication plug-in for [Mosquitto](https://mosquitto.org/), where the authentication process is controlled by [Lua](https://www.lua.org/) code.

-Basic composition and ideas are based on [mosquitto_pyauth](https://github.com/mbachry/mosquitto_pyauth).

 # Install
 Installation of Mosquitto and Lua is required in advance.